arfar/metservice-api-py/README.md

 Wrote this because [Metservice](http://metservice.com) doesn't have an API and I wanted to keep track of Christchurch's weather.

-Currently REALLY simple and only gets the current information regarding wind, temperature and rainfall.
+REALLY simple and only gets the current information regarding wind, temperature and rainfall.
 Current means "within the last hour" to metservice.

 Usage